 \[ \mathcal{L}_{\mathrm{CE}} = -\sum_{k=1}^{K} y_k \log \hat{p}_k = -\log \hat{p}_{c}, \]

 where \(c\) is the true class.
 The objective is calibrated and well behaved, but it carries two implicit assumptions that fail in practice.
 First, it treats every example as equally important.
-Under heavy class imbalance, the aggregate loss is dominated by the majority class, and the gradient signal from rare classes is drowned out even when each rare example is individually well classified is not.
+Under heavy class imbalance, the aggregate loss is dominated by the majority class, and the gradient signal from rare classes is drowned out even when each rare example is poorly classified.
 Second, cross-entropy is fundamentally a per example classification objective tied to a fixed label vocabulary.
 It says nothing about the geometry of the representation space and cannot express a goal like “embed these two augmented views of the same image close together.”

 The losses below relax one or both assumptions.
 Focal loss keeps the classification framing but reweights examples by difficulty.
 Metric and contrastive losses abandon the fixed label set entirely and instead shape pairwise or higher order relationships in embedding space.